GregoryBWilson/Credit_Risk_Analysis/README.md

 ***Table 4 - Imbalanced Classification Report AdaBoost***

 The equations below have been implemented in the results_table.xlsx to calculate much of what can be found in the classification report.
 For each of the six algorithms we created a tab in the results_tables.xlsx.
 On these tabs we copied and pasted the confusion matrix and the classification reports from the Jupyter notebook.
-Using only the confusion matrix numbers we then calculated every metric found in Table 5 and compared it to numbers form in the Jupyter Notebook results.
-For example you will notice the numbers for BAS copied into Table 1 are exactly the same as those in Table 5.
+Using only the confusion matrix numbers we then calculated every metric found in Table 5 and compared it to numbers found in the Jupyter Notebook results.
+For example, you will notice the numbers for BAS copied into Table 1 are exactly the same as those in Table 5.

 ![equations_used](C:\Users\Greg\Carleton\Credit_Risk_Analysis\Resources\equations_used.png)